dinhomathias/Amc/Frequently-Asked-Questions.md

 Please check the docs for details about the return value of each bot method.

-### How can I print a table in a telegram message?
+### How can I print a table in a Telegram message?
 Is it a lost cause?

 Long story short: yes, it's a lost cause.
 Telegram formatting doesn't support tables and even if you try to get everything aligned with whitespaces and tabs, there WILL be a client that has a different max-widths for the text bubbles or a different font/font size and everything will be messed up.